Wine For Beginners: Mistakes & Myths, Debunked by Sommeliers

 Mistake: Not Knowing How to Pair Your Charcuterie

-The Fix: Use the formula master sommelier George Miliotes shared with us (the founder of Wine Bar George at Disney Springs shared a charcuterie with us, paired with several wines so we could get a first-hand taste of what he was talking about).
+The Fix: Use the formula master sommelier George Miliotes swears by.
+(The founder of Wine Bar George at Disney Springs shared a charcuterie with us, paired with several wines so we could get a first-hand taste of what he was talking about).
 Got a high-protein, low-fat cheese or meat on your charcuterie board?
 It will typically pair nicely with a red wine.
 A fattier, lower protein version of the aforementioned hors d’oeuvres will usually pair better with a white wine.
 For example, a white wine should taste great with a brie, while a parmesan would be lovely with a red.
 Obviously this is quite simplified, but it’s an excellent starting point.

 Myth: Champagne Is Just an Aperitif